 Besides this guide on travel tips to know before visiting Puerto Rico, here are some additional travel tips and resources to use for your vacation to Puerto Rico.

 When booking a trip to Puerto Rico, you should definitely consider travel insurance.
-I am a huge believer in insuring my trip, especially when I’ve ended up in the hospital in Malaysia, urgent care in Thailand, and almost had our trip to Puerto Rico canceled due to a hurricane.
+I am a huge believer in having insurance for my trips, especially when I’ve ended up in the hospital in Malaysia, urgent care in Thailand, and almost had our trip to Puerto Rico canceled due to a hurricane.

-Looking for hotels and accommodation in Puerto Rico?
+Additionally, I have helped you by finding some of the best vacation homes in Puerto Rico.
 Some of the most popular places to stay in Puerto Rico include Old San Juan, San Juan, Carolina, El Yunque, Ponce, Rincon, and the Islands of Puerto Rico.
-Some additional areas to consider include Aguada, Aguadilla, and Isabela.
+Additional areas to consider include Aguada, Aguadilla, and Isabela.